Infectious Diseases Program Explanation

 Members of the division have developed bioengineered stem cells that generate an HIV-resistant immune system in transplant recipients and human clinical trials have recently begun.
 Other areas of active clinical and laboratory research include hepatitis B and C, Clostridium difficile and H. pylori, invasive fungal infections, transplant medicine, infection control, and antibiotic stewardship.
 Department faculty members pursuing research in infectious diseases are associated with many other departments in our Schools of Medicine, including:

-1. This rotation occurs for one month during the first year of the fellowship.
+• Fellows complete a one-week rotation during the first year of fellowship.